 Those who claim that the only reason for living is to get out of life as fast as possible actually have it backwards.
 In their amnesia, they seem to forget that this world is a stage filled with magical props, and we are the actors playing all the roles.
 Most importantly, they forget that the reason they incarnate here in the first place is precisely to have this human experience, in whatever form it might take, and that is its meaning, its purpose — simply to be here, as it is, as we are.
 Nothing need be added to that, and there is no need to run off chasing some ideal of “liberation” from life when we still haven’t come to terms with who and what we are, right here and now.

 Moreover, the surest way to insure that we will be returned again and again to this classroom is to harbor and fuel some notion of escaping life, for that will merely indicate that we have not yet been able to properly appreciate the gift and opportunity this circumstance represents to plumb our own depths and discover what kind of stuff we’re made of.
-We chose this, we came to have this human experience, and that is enough.
+We chose this, we came to enjoy this creative human experience, and that is enough.
 That is the gift — just to have this, be this, live this.
+Any meaning we might attribute to any of it is a product of our own choosing, fabricated from our own intention and attention.
+We are not victims of reality — it is we who grant reality to any and all of it.

 After years of ambivalent effort expended on trying to figure it out, I let go of that struggle and realized that I already am and have always been — just as I am – the meaning of myself, with no need or motive to look elsewhere, or to add or subtract anything from whatever that might be.
 Instead, I find that I’d rather just hum nonsense ditties, let the sky breathe through me, the wind and sun and rain pour through me — all without any particular encouragement or resistance, and certainly without any necessity for some contrived meaning.
 When it comes right down to it, both meaning and any lack thereof are both flimsy fantasies of interpretation that are superimposed on perception — dreamy smoke rings drifting through space on another Saturday Night in timelessness.